 No. Field IQ is designed to sit alongside existing platforms.
 It ingests telemetry and surfaces readiness signals without forcing a rip-and-replace.
 This is by design.
 Field IQ is an interpretive layer, not a control system.

 Field IQ does not replace instructors, command systems, or human judgment.
+No pass/fail outcomes, no automated grading, no operational directives.
 It surfaces signals.
 Human authority remains final.

 Field IQ uses AI selectively and narrowly for pattern detection and signal classification.
-Core outputs remain deterministic, explainable, and doctrine-aligned.
+Core outputs remain deterministic, explainable, and doctrine-aligned, with no self-modifying behavior in operational use.

 Field IQ integrates with GPS telemetry, training systems, mission planning tools, and downstream analytics platforms via structured movement data, timestamps, and mission metadata.

 You do.
 Field IQ does not retain, reuse, or externalize customer data.
 All telemetry, derived signals, and outputs remain fully within your deployment boundary and under your control.
-Field IQ has no data residency outside your environment unless explicitly configured.
+No telemetry or outputs leave your environment unless you explicitly configure an outbound path.

-No. Field IQ does not require external calls, rely on cloud dependencies, or use third-party inference services by default.
+No. Field IQ does not require external API calls or cloud services by default.
 Any external connectivity is optional and explicitly configured by the customer.

 Yes.
-Field IQ supports offline, disconnected, and fully air-gapped deployments.
-All core analysis, scoring, and signal generation functions operate without external connectivity, subject to mission requirements.
+Field IQ supports offline, disconnected, and air-gapped deployments.
+Core analysis and scoring run without external connectivity, subject to mission requirements and approved deployment architecture.